exonum/exonum-doc/src/advanced/consensus/requests.md

 !!! note
     Auditors along with validators request information and respond to requests.

-## Which node should have the necessary information
+## Learning from Consensus Messages

 Receiving [a consensus message](consensus.md#messages) from a node gives the message recepient